Bayesian iterative screening in ultra-high dimensional linear regressions: Fast statistical computation

 In this section we describe how BITS is implemented in practice.
 One major challenge in BITS is the computation of posterior probabilities of models $\gamma^{(m)}+e_j$ for all $j\notin \gamma^{(m)}$ in the $(m+1)$st iteration.
 We show how these can be computed in minimal computational complexity using a one-step delayed Cholesky updates.

 Before delving into the algorithm, let us define the notation $\odot$ and $\oslash$ as the element-wise multiplication and division between two vectors.
 Also when adding or subtracting a scalar to or from each entry of a vector we use the traditional `$+$' and `$-$' operators.
-We also denote by ${r}$ the vector $X^\top \tilde{y}$ which can be simply computed as $D^{-1/2}Z^\top\tilde{y}$ without having to store $X.$ Also for greater numerical stability, we scale the vector $\tilde{y}$ so that $\|\tilde{y}\|^2= n,$ although the algorithm is described without this assumption.
+The original covariates may have unbalanced scales and the scaled covariate matrix $X$ is often a dense matrix.
+Let $Z$ be the $n\times p$ matrix of the original covariates.
+We denote by ${r}$ the vector $X^\top \tilde{y}$ which can be simply computed as $D^{-1/2}Z^\top\tilde{y}$ without having to store $X.$ Also for greater numerical stability, we scale the vector $\tilde{y}$ so that $\|\tilde{y}\|^2= n,$ although the algorithm is described without this assumption.

 In the first iteration, $i_1 = \arg\max_i{r}_i$ and thus $\gamma^{(1)} = \{i_1\}.$ Let $R_1 \equiv b_1 = \sqrt{n+\lambda},$ denote the Cholesky factor of $X_{\gamma^{(1)}}^\top X_{\gamma^{(1)}} + \lambda I_1.$ Also let $v_{1} = {r}_{i_1}/b_1$ and let